MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 ## Next steps

-The tutorials and articles above are meant to guide both the coder and non-coder through an introduction to quantum computing and Q#.
+The Getting Started guides and articles above are meant to guide both the coder and non-coder through an introduction to quantum computing and Q#.
 When you’re ready to continue to learn how to program quantum computers with Q#, here are the next steps:

+* Review the basic concepts in [How to learn quantum computing with Q#](xref:microsoft.quantum.overview.learn) for a review of quantum computing concepts.

 * Learn quantum programming with our [self-paced Quantum Katas](https://aka.ms/try-quantum-katas).
 This series of short training exercises teach you how to program in Q# and learn quantum computing.
 * Explore our [Q# samples](https://docs.microsoft.com/en-us/samples/browse/?languages=qsharp) and discover the problems you can solve with quantum computing.